rtrussell/BBCSDL/README.md

      $ mkdir build
      $ cd build
-     $ cmake -DSTDIO=USB ..
+     $ cmake -DPICO_BOARD=vgaboard -DSTDIO=USB ..
      $ make

+The above assumes that you are using a Pico plugged into a VGA Demo Board to provide the SDCARD socket.
+If you are using another configuration, change appropriately.
 If you wish to access BBC Basic via the serial port instead of USB, then replace -DSTDIO=USB by -DSTDIO=UART.
-You may also need to include -DPICO_BOARD=... if you are using anything other than a bare Pico.
 Other options may also be appropriate in some cases.

 At this point the file bbcbasic.uf2 should be in the build directory.